codidact/qpixel/README.md

     rails s

 You'll need to create a Community record before the server will display any content.
-In a console, run:
+In a Rails console (`rails c`), run:

 ```ruby
 Community.create(name: 'Dev Community', host: 'localhost:3000')
 ```

-If it keeps not showing content, `Rails.cache.clear` from your console as necessary.
+If it keeps not showing content, `Rails.cache.clear` from your Rails console as necessary.

 You can create the first user account in the application, which should be running at http://localhost:3000/.
 To upgrade the user account